This post may contain affiliate links. Please read our disclosure policy.

 Easy German Potato Salad

-Schwäbischer Kartoffelsalat is a simple German Potato Salad made with creamy gold potatoes, diced onions and a tangy oil and vinegar dressing.
+Schwäbischer Kartoffelsalat is a simple, authentic German potato salad made with gold potatoes, diced onions, and a tangy oil and vinegar dressing.
+No mayo and no bacon, it's bright, easy, and perfect for picnics, cookouts, and German meals.

 Prep Time 10 minutes